aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 ###
 1. Open the AWS Management Console for CloudFormation from [here](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2).
 2. In the upper-right corner of the AWS Management Console, confirm you are in the US West (Oregon) Region.
-3. Click on _Stacks_ in the navigation pane on the right.
+3. Click on __Stacks__ in the navigation pane on the right.
-4. Under _Stacks_ copy and make a note of the name of the Amazon CloudFormation stack (e.g. _CF-AWSDBWorkshop2019_) that you deployed in the previous lab.
+4. Under __Stacks__ copy and make a note of the name of the Amazon CloudFormation stack (e.g. _CF-AWSDBWorkshop2019_) that was deployed in the previous lab.
-5. Substitute the string (_<substitue-name-of-copied-cf-stack-name>_) in the command below with the name of the Amazon CloudFormation stack.
+5. Substitute the string (_<substitute-name-of-copied-cf-stack-name>_) in the command below with the name of the Amazon CloudFormation stack.
 Copy and paste the following commands in the terminal window in the AWS Cloud9 IDE to set the environment variable _$AWSDBWORKSHOP_CFSTACK_NAME_ .

 ```shell script
 AWSDBWORKSHOP_CFSTACK_NAME="<substitue-name-of-copied-cf-stack-name>"